eZmaxinc/eZmax-SDK-ruby/docs/ObjectEzsigndocumentApi.md

 > <EzsigndocumentApplyEzsigntemplateV1Response> ezsigndocument_apply_ezsigntemplate_v1(pki_ezsigndocument_id, ezsigndocument_apply_ezsigntemplate_v1_request)

-Apply an Ezsigntemplate to the Ezsigndocument.
+Apply an Ezsigntemplate to the Ezsigndocument

 This function is deprecated.
 Please use *applyEzsigntemplate* instead which is doing the same thing but with a capital \"E\" to normalize the nomenclature.
 This endpoint applies a predefined template to the ezsign document.
 This allows to automatically apply all the form and signature fields on a document in a single step.
 The document must not already have fields otherwise an error will be returned.